Our Gift Economy Approach

 ♡ Support and Care

 The Gift Economy is a very different way to contribute, and we realise it can be confusing at first!
-We have answered some of the common questions we receive about how to contribute to help acquaint you with this way of offering our service.
+We have answered some common questions we receive about how to contribute to help acquaint you with this way of offering our service.

 Do you want to support our vision?